 Memory Assessment and Management Service – Patient Information Leaflet

-Information about the Memory Assessment and Management Service at the Centre for the Health of the Elderly in Newcastle.
+Information about the Memory Assessment and Management Service at Collingwood Court, St Nicholas Hospital in Newcastle.
 The service is for people of any age who live in Newcastle or parts of North Tyneside and have been referred by their GP or other hospital specialist due to concerns about their memory.

 logo - Quality Approved Resource